 Winter is such a fun season to do experiments.
-What better time of the year to grow blue icy looking crystals or to explore the characteristics of snow and ice?
-If you’ve got a little one that is excited to learn all kinds of new things, you will love these winter science experiments we have featured.
+What better time of the year to grow blue icy-looking crystals or to explore the characteristics of snow and ice?
+If you've got a little one that is excited to learn all kinds of new things, you will love these winter science activities for kids.

 1. Does Snow Sink or Float